 - Wash car

 High School (15-18)

-By the time my children reach high school age I expect them to have the ability to do almost everything around the house.
+Hopefully by the time children reach high school age they have the ability to do all age appropriate chores around the house.
 While they don’t do everything I know they are capable in all areas of home management.

-While our family isn’t perfect when it comes to chores my kids are all encouraged to work together to keep the house clean and organized.
+While our family isn’t perfect when it comes to chores, my kids are encouraged to work together to keep the house clean and organized.

-The only thing I would change in our family is starting chores when my kids were younger.
+My only regret is that I wish I would have given my kids age appropriate chores when they were younger.
 When I only had two young children it was easier to just do it all myself.
 Not anymore.
-Having kids that can help around the house keeps the house cleaner and gives everyone more time for fun activities.
+Having kids that can help around the house keeps the house cleaner and frees up more time for fun activities as a family.

 Finally, remember to keep it fun!
 Most little children WANT to help out around the house.
 Assigning small chores like the ones listed above allow your kids to feel like a contributing member of the family.

 Put on some fun music, sing a favorite song (we use to sing the Clean Up song from Barney when my kids were younger) and work together to make it enjoyable for everyone in the family.

 Ultimate Home Checklist (designed for adults but most of the chores can be done by kids)